Skip to content

 • OCD: Fux et al., 1996 (PMID: 8604975) found 18 g/day inositol improved Yale-Brown Obsessive Compulsive Scale scores vs. placebo.

-• Gestational diabetes: D’Anna et al., 2012 (doi:10.2337/dc11-1220) showed 4 g/day myo-inositol reduced gestational diabetes incidence by 54% in at-risk pregnancies.
+• Gestational diabetes: D’Anna et al., 2012 (doi:10.2337/dc11-1220) reported lower gestational diabetes incidence with 4 g/day myo-inositol in at-risk pregnancies; pregnancy use should be clinician-guided.

 Review Methodology